 On the banks of the Tarn river in a corner of south-east France, is the medieval town of Albi.
 Located in the Occitanie region of France, it is a beautiful city to visit, its streets are lined with impressively old buildings and a number of other attractions.

 A city of art and history, the archeology shows that the history of Albi can be traced back to the Bronze age (3000 BC).
 After the Roman conquest of Gaul in 51 BC, the town became Civitas Albigensium.

-But it is the medieval era installation of Archbishop of Albi in the area, along with the building of a large cathedral and attached palace, that really turned it into a thriving economic center in this part of France.
+But it is the medieval era installation of Archbishop of Albi in the area that made it famous, along with the building of a large cathedral and attached palace.
+In the Middle ages, it became a thriving economic center in this part of France.